sjl/bobbin/README.markdown

         `───────────'
 ```

-Bobbin is a simple (50 LOC) word-wrapping library for strings in Common Lisp.
+Bobbin is a simple word-wrapping library for strings in Common Lisp.
+It depends
-It depends only on `split-sequence`.
+only on `split-sequence`.

 It aims to be simple, work nicely for the majority of cases, and degrade
 gracefully for edge cases.
 It is not particularly concerned with speed — if you